 The general application deadlines are May 1 for Summer, July 15 for Fall and December 1 for Spring.

-There are program-specific deadlines for Physician Assistant (January 15), Speech-Language Pathology (February 1), and Social Work (June 15).
+There are program-specific deadlines for Physician Assistant (January 15), Speech-Language Pathology (February 1), Athletic Training (May 20), and Social Work (June 15).
 These programs enroll one cohort per year.

 - All Education Graduate Programs